LukeyBSystems/deepstatsdocs/docs/components/deepStats.md

 - Create an upgrade system for your RTS, where a Player can research upgrades that affect their entire army.

 ## Add a DeepStats instance as a stat source
-A DeepStats instance can also be used as a source of stats to another DeepStats instance.
-DeepStats added as stat source will be calculated as normal, but then the stat values are added to the parent DeepStats as an 'Add' type Modifier.
+A DeepStats instance can also be used as a source of stats to another DeepStats instance using the `DeepStats.AddAddedStatsSource(childDeepStats)`.
+When calculating stat values, all of the sources will be calculated first then added as though they are Add style Modifiers.

-This lets you do things like:
-- Adding DeepStats to equipment.
-Create modifiers that affect the equipment, then take the final stats of the equipment and accumulate it onto the player.
-The Player can have their own set of Modifiers which will then scale those stats again.
-- Create a set of base stats that all units in your game inherit.
-Then you have a single place you can add Modifiers if you need to alter the base stats throughout your game.

-Add a DeepStats instance as a stat source using the `DeepStats.AddAddedStatsSource(childDeepStats)` method.
+You can use this to have multiple layers of stats.
+For example, a players weapons and armour could have their own Modifiers.
+The final stats of the equipment will then be scaled again by the players own Modifiers.

 ## Scripting API